10XTMY/solidity-practice-stable-coin/README.md

 ### Stateless Fuzzing: Where the state of the previous run is discarded every new run.

 ### Stateful Fuzzing (Invariant testing): Ending state of previous run considered starting state on next run

 * Use invariant_ keyword: function invariant_testAwlaysReturnsZero()
 * Contract is StdInvariant

+# Known bugs
+* if price drops through the floor suddenly in a block, system becomes insolvent